 All of these pieces are inspired by the French Renaissance potter, Bernard Palissy.
 His large ornamental plates and platters were decorated with the flora and fauna of his immediate environs, often cast from live specimens.
 My plates include things I pick up on walks, then recreate in clay.
 I think of them as portraits of a place in time, where things that have been thrown away regain value through processes of observation and making.

-No piece is attached, providing endless combining of vitrified debris play.
+No piece is attached, providing endless play.

 This is the first plate I made from elements picked up on a walk.
 I like the tension of pairing man-made garbage with the detritus of the natural world.
 Even in death, the colors of advertising remain true.

 Again, a local walk around my neighborhood produced this assemblage on sex, money and death.